replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     You can construct the URL for the air gap bundle by prefixing the URL path for online installations with `/bundle` and adding `.tar.gz` to the end.
 For more information, see [Install in an Online Environment](#online).
     :::

-  1. Install the application with one of the following methods:
+  1. Install the application using one of the following methods:

       - **Admin console:** Use the `kotsadm` and password from the previous step to log into the admin console.
 For information about using the admin console, see [Completing Application Setup and Deploying](installing-app-setup).